 You can include lots of different things in your autoresponder – explanations as to why you’re away from the keyboard, jokes, promises of a prompt reply… You name it.
 But why not sprinkle a little strategy here and there?

 - generate leads: encourage people to subscribe to your newsletter with a link – you know, so that they don’t miss you too much while you’re away

-- drive traffic to your content: similarly to the tip above, you can mention a recent article on your blog, an ebook or a case study that you’ve worked on for so long that you had to take a much-needed break
+- drive traffic to your content: similarly to the tip above, you can mention a recent article on your blog, an ebook, or a case study that you’ve worked on for so long that you had to take a much-needed break

-- build opportunities for networking: if you’re unavailable because of a conference your company is attending or a speech you’re giving, encourage people to come say hi
+- build opportunities for networking: if you’re unavailable because of a conference your company is attending or a speech you’re giving, encourage people to come to say hi

 - grow your social media following: subtly suggest that you can stay connected through social media, or that you’ll be posting amazing stories on Instagram throughout your leave, or that your company’s Facebook profile is the comedic relief they’ll need if they start to miss your witty puns in the email thread